lucemhealth-archive/easy-jsonapi/README.md

 # rack-jsonapi

-A ruby middleware gem that intercepts http requests, validates [JSON API](http://jsonapi.org), and instantiates standardized jsonapi objects that provide developers fast and convenient access to request attributes.
+## A ruby [JSONAPI](http://jsonapi.org) gem that provides 3 main use cases:

+- A middleware to intercept and screen http requests that do not conform to the [JSON API specification](http://jsonapi.org)
+- A parser to convert requests into objects with intuitive and efficient convenience methods, including header and query parameter collections
+- A response validator to validate that serialized responses conform to the [JSON API specification](http://jsonapi.org)

 ## Status